This blog features a look at news, events, commentary and media related to Sasakawa USA and the U.S.-Japan relationship.

 True Stories from Japan: My Path to a Career in U.S.-Japan Relations

-Juliane Doscher is Executive Assistant to the CEO and Program Assistant at Sasakawa USA.
+Juliane Doscher is Executive Assistant to the CEO and Alumni Program Coordinator at Sasakawa USA.
 Previously, she worked at the Japan-America Society of Washington D.C. as the Sakura Matsuri Assistant and then re-contracted as a Program Coordinator and Administrative Assistant.
 She graduated from the University of Maryland with a B.A. in Japanese Studies and served as a Student Delegate to the Japanese Ministry of Foreign Affairs (MOFA) through the Kakehashi Friendship Ties Program.

 My interest in Japan began with a deep and long-lasting love for Pokemon.
 Pokemon puts a lot of effort into localization for the American audience and when I was first exposed to the franchise at the age of 5, I didn’t even know it was Japanese.
 (That white ball definitely did not look like a jelly doughnut, but I would not have known what it was if they had rightfully called it onigiri.)
 If it hadn’t been for my uncle one day in Maine as we watched an episode in Japanese, it would have taken me much longer to find out.
 When I asked what language this was, and why it was showing yellow letters on the screen that I couldn’t read, he told me, “Because this is a Japanese show, and I like the way it sounds better in its original language.
 You know that Pokemon is Japanese, right?”